Disease Guide ·Hyperthyroidism ·2026

 Hyperthyroidism Coverage Basics

-Most comprehensive pet insurance policies cover hyperthyroidism diagnosis and treatment, including radioactive iodine therapy.
+Most comprehensive policies cover diagnosis and treatment, including radioactive iodine therapy.
 Standard 14-day illness waiting period applies.
-Blood panels, medications, and follow-up monitoring are typically covered under illness benefits.
+Blood panels, medications, and monitoring typically covered.

 Red flag · Age limit